eProsima/Fast-DDS-docs/docs/fastdds/use_cases/zero_copy/zero_copy.rst

 Reading the data on the subscriber side can also be done with :ref:`loans from the DataReader<dds_layer_subscriber_accessreceived_loans>`.
 The application gets the received samples as a reference to the receive queue itself.
-This prevents the copying of the data between the receiving application and the DataReader.
+This prevents the copying of the data from the DataReader to the receiving application.
 Again, if Data-sharing delivery is used, the loaned data will be in the shared memory, and will indeed be the same memory buffer used in the DataWriter history.

-Combining these three features, we can achieve a Zero-Copy communication between the publishing application and the subscribing application.
+Combining these three features, we can achieve Zero-Copy communication between the publishing application and the subscribing application.